kabirodavies/Techurve/ENHANCED_PRODUCT_PAGE_DESIGN.md

 - **Professional Presentation**: Enterprise-grade design and content
 - **Support Information**: Comprehensive support and documentation access
 - **Certification Display**: Professional compliance and certification badges

----

-The new product page now matches the professional, detailed approach while maintaining your existing functionality and brand identity.
-The design is perfect for enterprise security products and provides all the information technical buyers need to make informed decisions.